-- If you think you will get released quickly, you might get to wear your own clothes, if not you you will have to wear a jail issued jumpsuit.
+- If you think you will get released quickly, you might get to wear your own clothes, if not you will have to wear a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that could help other people that get arrested get through jail intake?